Greece 7 2 Israel | 2 ties

 Are there good hiking opportunities in both destinations?

 Yes, both offer good hiking.
 Greece has mountain trails in areas like the Pindus range, the Samaria Gorge in Crete (entry €5/$5.40), and paths on many islands.
-Israel boasts extensive hiking trails in the Negev Desert, around the Dead Sea (e.g., Masada snake path), and in the Galilee region, with the Israel National Trail crossing the country.
+Israel has extensive hiking trails in the Negev Desert, around the Dead Sea (e.g., Masada snake path), and in the Galilee region, with the Israel National Trail crossing the country.

 Which destination is more family-friendly?